diqube/diqube/docs/OperatingCluster.md

 When loading data from a JSON file, the file needs to have a specific layout: It needs to define an *array* object as top level object.
 This array then contains a list of objects, where each of those objects defines the data for one **row** of the table (shard).
 The row-objects in turn can be complex objects (=contain other complex objects) and contain arrays.
 Please note that each of the row-objects though has to define the same set of properties currently (see #14).

+###diqube format###

+When importing either JSON or CSV, the import data is always stored row-wise.
+As diqube is a column-store, it will store the values of one column of all rows together, which means it needs to transpose the input data (= read all rows, then cut the data into single columns and then start to compress single columns etc.).
+This transposing and compressing (1) takes some amount of time and (2) might take up a pretty notable amount of main memory.
+Usually when operating a cluster, you do not want the server process itself take up that much amount of memory for importing new data while it is serving requests at the same time - you do not want to risk that the process is killed because an out-of-memory error and you do not want to have queries being executed to slow down.
+Therefore you can transpose and compress the data in a separate step using the `diqube-tranpose` executable (it's a ubedr jar, too).
+That executable can read the usual input files for diqube, execute the transposing and the compression and then serialize that data into a file.
+That data can then easily be loaded by diqube-server, because it already is available in a columnar format and already compressed using diqube-mechanisms.

 ###Finally loading the data###

-After both the JSON file and the control file are prepared and available, the loading of the shard can be triggered by copying the control file into the directory that is specified by the property `dataDir` in the server configuration (default is simply a relative `data` directory). diqube server monitors this directory for new control files being created and removed and triggers un-/loading accordingly.
+After both the data file and the control file are prepared and available, the loading of the shard can be triggered by copying the control file into the directory that is specified by the property `dataDir` in the server configuration (default is simply a relative `data` directory). diqube server monitors this directory for new control files being created and removed and triggers un-/loading accordingly.
 Please note that control files need to have the file extension `.control`.
 After doing this, there should be some information in the server log that new data has been loaded.

 ###Sample data###